Eerie shapes athwart microbial layer stacks

 silicification when the silica gel had become rather stiff.
 Later the

-crack healed by getting filled with clear silica gel, hence the dark
+crack healed by getting filled with clear silica gel turning into

-otherwise it would have been parted by the crack.
+since it had not got split by the crack.
 It cannot be

 explained as late cracks filled with red substance since there are no